NetNude Logo Kauai Nude

 Legal Notes:

 Topfree and g-string for ladies is LEGAL on ANY beach in Hawaii, EXCEPT beaches which are STATE PARKS where a special state park administrative rule against full nudity AND topfree is in force (HI State Park Admin Rule 13-146-38).
 These beaches comprise a minority of beaches in Hawaii.
-On the island of Kauai, Polihale Beach, Wailua Beach, Ke'e Beach (aka End of the Road), and Kalalau Beach (but read below) are state parks.
-They are under supervision of HI Department of Land and Natural Resources (DLNR).
-They have rangers who patrol.
+On the island of Kauai, Polihale Beach, Wailua Beach, Ke'e Beach (a.k.a.
+End of the Road/Haena State Park), and Kalalau Beach (but read below) are state parks.
+They are under supervision of the Hawaii Department of Land and Natural Resources (DLNR).
+They have armed, uniformed rangers who patrol.
 If a DLNR ranger sees you nude or topfree on one of those few beaches you will be ticketed.
 Just be aware what beach you are on and who owns it.
-On county park beaches and undeveloped ("unencumbered") beaches topfree is legal.
+On county beach parks and undeveloped ("unemcumbered") beaches topfree is legal.
+On May 18, 1979 the Hawaii State Supreme Court decided two cases, State v.
+Linda H. Crenshaw and State v.
+Jo Ellen Steinlauf, case numbers 5791 and 5792.
+The court ruled that ruled female breasts are not private parts.
+Their lower court convictions for open lewdness were reversed.

 Technically total nudity in the form of merely non-lewd nude sunbathing is NOT illegal despite what 99% of people will try to tell you.
-There was a HI state supreme court case in 2000 (HI v.
-Kalama) which interpreted the HI obscenity statute (HRS 707-734) and unanimously threw out lower court convictions for obscenity against 6 sunbathers on Oahu island at Polo Beach.
+Anti-nudity zealots in Hawaii state tourist offices and county tourism offices wrote to major tourist websites and guidebooks that there are no such thing as topfree or nude beaches anywhere in Hawaii and demanded they stop mentioning certain beaches are nudist!
+What they refuse to tell, or don't know about, is that there were Hawaii State Supreme court cases on September 29, 2000 (HI v.
+Kalama-case number 22457, and HI v.
+Milford-case number 22489) which interpreted the HI obscenity statute at Hawaii Revised Statutes (HRS) 707-734 and unanimously threw out lower court convictions for obscenity against 6 sunbathers on Oahu island at Polo Beach.
 They were sunbathing nude and behaving appropriately.
-The supreme court said nudity had to be INTENTIONALLY affronting or alarming A nude sunbather who is not in his or her mind intending to affront or alarm passerby does not make himself or herself guilty under the obscenity code, the court said.
+The supreme court said nudity had to be INTENTIONALLY affronting or alarming.
+A nude sunbather who is not in his or her mind intending to affront or alarm passerby does not make himself or herself guilty under the obscenity code, the court said.
 Also there cannot be a ticketing or arrest unless a private citizen complains.
 In HI v.
-Kalama cops arrested sunbathers on routine patrol without private citizen complaint.
-HOWEVER, NOTE WELL, bigoted and intolerant police on Kauai will still try to harass nudists either unaware of or not caring about what the court ruled, hoping you don't know the law and will comply with their conservatism.
+Kalama and HI v.
+Milford cops arrested sunbathers on routine patrol without private citizen complaint.
+HOWEVER, NOTE WELL, bigoted and intolerant police on Kauai will still try to harass nudists either unaware of, or not caring about what the court ruled, hoping you don't know the law and will comply with their conservatism.
 It is not 100% smooth sailing yet.
-But again, even if a private citizen complains, they, and the prosecutor must prove the nudity was intentionally intended to be affronting and alarming.
+There is a mentality on Kauai that they are separate from everywhere else, even the rest of Hawaii.
+And being separate they feel US and Hawaii laws and court rulings do not apply to Kauai.
+Remember that even if a private citizen complains to the police about your nude sunbathing, they, and the prosecutor must prove the nudity was intentionally intended by you to be affronting and alarming.
 Do not plead guilty if you are behaving yourself and a cop writes you a ticket for topfree or nudity at a NON-state park location.

 WHERE TO GO NUDE ON KAUAI TODAY